 This is closely related to the first fallacy and is one of the most pervasive misconceptions about forgiveness that exists among Course students.
 It sounds reasonable to say that I should focus on forgiving myself.
 The Course, however, sees the formula for salvation as working the other way around: By first giving forgiveness to another, I receive it for myself.
 I could quote countless examples of this idea.
 Here are two:

-Forgiveness is the only gift I give, because it is the only gift I want.
-And everything I give I give myself.
-This is salvation's simple formula.
-(W-pII.297.1:1-3)
+Forgiveness is the only gift I give, because it is the only gift I want, and everything I give I give myself.
+This is salvation’s simple formula.
+(W-297.1:1-2)

-The purpose of the first phase of today's practice periods [in which you choose people from your life and silently say to them, "God is the Love in which I forgive you"] is to put you in a position to forgive yourself.
-(W-pI.46.5:1)
+The purpose of the first phase of today’s practice [in which you choose people from your life and silently say to them, “God is the Love in which I forgive you”] is to put you in a better position to forgive yourself.
+(W-46.5:1)

 These two quotes say essentially the same thing: By forgiving another I give forgiveness to myself; I put myself in a position to forgive myself.
 The Course deeply wants us to lay down our own burden of guilt, but it sees forgiving others as the primary gateway through which we will reach that place.